billynguyenlss/projectMLinComputerVision/README.md

 **Week 1 - Assignment 2**

 Set-up Build and packaging project to a Python package, which other users can build a Python package and install it from local directory or from git.
+To build a python package, I have defined all specification in `setup.py`.

 Please visit the branch `week1b` to reproduce my work under second assignment of week 1.